metagenlab/MeSS/docs/guide/input.md

 ### Directory

-If you want to run the pipeline on multiple samples you can point to a directory with multiple tables (one for each sample, with the sample name in the file name).
+If you want to simulate multiple samples at once, you can point to a directory with multiple tables (one for each sample, with the sample name in the file name).
 !!! example
     ```sh
     📂sequencing_run